ibm-cloud-docs/watsonx-code-assistant/faqs/faq.md

 {: #faq-data-sources}
 {: faq}

 The IBM watsonx Code Assistant model gathers training data from various sources depending on which platform it's supporting.
-For example in IBM watsonx Code Assistant for Ansible Lightspeed, data sources include Ansible Galaxy, GitHub, and other open sources.
+For example in IBM watsonx Code Assistant for Ansible&reg; Lightspeed, data sources include Ansible Galaxy, GitHub, and other open sources.
 Like any IBM solution, your privacy and security are paramount, so you can opt in or out accordingly with full transparency.

 ## Can I train or tune the model?
 {: #faq-train-model}